mdomore/netBackup/README.md

 # netBackup
 python alternative to rancid

-capable of backup cisco, redback, mikrotik via telnet
+capable of backup cisco, redback, mikrotik via telnet and ssh

-working on ssh connection
+need to speed up the process